dahlsailrunner/using-csharp-mcp-sdk/readme.md

 ## Getting Started

+You need the [Aspire prerequisites](https://aspire.dev/get-started/prerequisites/) and the ability to run an `npx` command ([NodeJS](https://nodejs.org/en/download)).

-> **NOTE:** Bring your own AI service!
+> **NOTE:** You also need to provide your own AI service if you want
-> For this app to be fully functional, you'll
+> this app to be fully functional with a chat interface that uses the
-> need to have your own AI service that can be referenced.
+> MCP server.
 >
 > To replicate what I have done:
 >